geekskool/example-nodejs-api-server/docs/readme.md

 Add the following line to the scripts tag in `package.json`
     "start": "node ./bin/www",

-Create a `bin` folder and a file called www with the following line
+Create a `bin` folder and a file called www with the following line in the file
     console.log("Hello!
 From my own Node Server")

 Now run your server.